Visa for tourists & short-stay visitors – immigration lawyer

 The breach of the immigration rules

-A person travelling to the UK as a visitor should understand what activities they have permission for during their stay and what is prohibited.
-The list of allowed activities is in ‘Appendix 3’ (Immigration Rules).
-It is extensive, and it may give the applicant an idea of establishing the primary purpose of their trip and what supporting documents may help them succeed with the application.
+Visitors to the UK should understand what activities they are allowed to do during their stay and what is prohibited.
+The list of permitted activities is in Appendix 3 (Immigration Rules).
+It is extensive and may help the applicant establish the primary purpose of their trip and what supporting documents may help them succeed with the application.

 We will list only a few activities that are allowed, for example: